Scott1974-1/TL-D3/README.md

 My Build of a Tenlong TL-D3 IDEX Printer with BTT Octopus Pro 1.1 MCU &amp; Raspberry Pi 4b (8GB)

 My Build of a Tenlong TL-D3 IDEX Printer with BTT Octopus Pro 1.1 with Klipper.<br>
-Will be coverting a stock Tenlong TL-D3 IDEX 3D printer into an updated better running machine using Klipper Firmware.<br>
+This project will be coverting a stock Tenlong TL-D3 IDEX 3D printer into an updated better running machine using Klipper Firmware.<br>
 The information collected in the GitHub is compiled from many different locations on the internet.<br>
 This will be a good collection of Files, Data and resources required to build this project.<br>
 Everything should be in one place and easy to access when needed.<br>